medema-group/bgc-viewer/frontend/README.md

 # BGC Viewer Web Components

-Framework-agnostic web components for visualizing biosynthetic gene clusters from antiSMASH output.
+Framework-agnostic web components for visualizing biosynthetic gene cluster data.

+For more details about the project structure and the stand-alone BGC Viewer, have a look at the project's [main readme](https://github.com/medema-group/bgc-viewer).

 ## Installation